grey metal chain on white background

 Born and raised in Detroit, Michigan, and currently residing in Norwich, Connecticut, Dianne M. Daniels' mission is to empower women 50+ to Amplify their Self-Confidence, Deepen their Self-Knowledge, Inspire Creativity, and Glide into the next phase of their lives with the Power of Journaling, Affirmations, and Assessments.

-You can learn how to use these time-tested proven practices to create and manifest the life you want (and deserve) to live.
+You can learn how to use these time-tested, proven practices to create and manifest the life you want (and deserve) to live.

-Dianne is an ordained Unitarian Universalist Minister and holds a Master of Divinity degree from Starr King School for the Ministry.
+Dianne is an ordained Unitarian Universalist Minister with a Master of Divinity degree from Starr King School for the Ministry.
 She's an avid reader, a lover of old houses (she renovated an 1850s vintage Greek Revival home with her family) and has been journaling since the age of 9.

-Subscribe now to get the latest updates and unlock subscriber-only bonus content!
+Subscribe now to get the latest updates!

 >